AIMA-Project/AAMA-Lab01/README.md

 accomplished through the use of Python and the LIEF library.

 There are two methods for installation:
-1. Standard installation on a bare-metal system.</li>
+1. Standard installation on a bare-metal system.
-2. Creation of a docker image that contains the needed environment.</li>
+2. Creation of a docker image that contains the needed environment.

 Instructions for both methods can be found below.